Feeding Your Puppy

 Corgis are VERY smart and if allowed to do so they will train you on how and when they want to eat.
-This will set up bad habits that you will have to later try and correct.
+This will set up bad habits that you will have to try to correct later.
 Taking the time now to work on good eating habits and being a strong disciplinarian at this point will save lots of frustration later.

 Your dog should be taught to eat in different locations.
-This will be important if you board your dog or leave your dog with friends or family or has to stay at the vets.
+This will be important if you board your dog, leave them with friends or family, or if they have to stay at the vets.
 This can easily be accomplished by feeding your puppy in different rooms in your house, the crate, the car, outside, etc.

 What and how to feed your puppy

 During the time that your puppy is going to the vet to complete their shots, the veterinarian will be able to help you determine if your puppy is of an optimum body score.
 Once your puppy gets older you will need to evaluate its body score to make sure that your puppy is fit and not getting too fat.

-By keeping your puppy/dog fit you will reduce back issues that Corgis are prone to since they are long bodied dogs and research has shown that fit dogs that are not overweight live up to 2 years longer that overweight dogs.
+By keeping your puppy or dog fit, you will reduce back issues that Corgis are prone to (since they are long bodied dogs) and research has shown that fit dogs that are not overweight live up to 2 years longer that overweight dogs.
 Research also shows that a feeding a high quality food helps reduce hip dysplasia.

 Dogs do have personal taste preferences and sensitivities to food like people.
 Some dogs do not like beef while others may not like Salmon or Lamb.
 Some dogs may develop diarrhea or vomit if they eat corn while others may itch after eating Chicken.
 If your dog becomes sensitive to a particular ingredient you may need to perform an elimination diet to determine what ingredient is causing the problem.

 Corgis are very food oriented but sometimes the move to a new home can cause a digestive upset and your puppy may not want to eat or have diarrhea.
 Here are the main problems that I see when puppies go to their new homes.